Approved at the AGM, May 26, 2001

 8.1 Chapter Formation

-8.1.1 Any group of 50 Voting Members in good standing may apply for Special Interest Chapter status within the Association.
+8.1.1 Any group of fifty (50) Voting Members in good standing may apply for Special Interest Chapter status within the Association.

-8.1.2 Any group of 25 Voting Members in good standing may apply for Regional Chapter status within the Association.
+8.1.2 Any group of twenty five (25) Voting Members in good standing may apply for Regional Chapter status within the Association.

-8.1.4 The purpose of a Chapter shall be in accordance with the By-laws of Association
+8.1.4 The purpose of a Chapter shall be in accordance with the By-laws of the Association.

-8.1.5 All members of the Chapter shall be members in good standing of CCPA.
+8.1.5 All members of the Chapter shall be members in good standing of the Association.

-8.1.6 The Board shall have the power to approve the formation of a Chapter by majority vote.
-They shall also have the power to revoke the charter of the Chapter when it is decided in the best interests of the Association to do so.
-In such an event a 2/3 majority vote of the Board is required.
+8.1.6 The Board shall have the power to approve the formation of a Chapter by Ordinary Resolution.
+The Board shall also have the power to revoke the charter of the Chapter by Special Resolution when it is decided in the best interests of the Association to do so.

 8.2 Chapter Governance

-8.2.1 The By-laws of the Chapter and amendments to it must be approved by the Board of the Association.
+8.2.1 The by-laws of the Chapter and all amendments to it must be approved by the Board of the Association.

-8.2.2 A Chapter shall be free to conduct its affairs of the chapter but must do so only in compliance with the By-laws of the Association and the Chapter Formation Guidelines of CCPA.
+8.2.2 A Chapter shall be free to conduct its own affairs but must do so only in compliance with the By-laws of the Association and the Chapter Formation Guidelines of the Association.

 8.2.3 Each Chapter shall submit to the Association the names of its officers upon their election, appointment or other change.